OpenSlides/openslides-manage-service/README.md

     $ ./openslides setup .
     $ docker-compose up

 Wait until all services are available.
-Then run in a second terminal:
+Then run in a second terminal in the same directory:

     $ ./openslides initial-data